Counterfactual Inference for Consumer Choice Across Many Product Categories: The Model

-The Nested Factorization model builds on the Hierarchical Poisson Factorization (HPF) model proposed by \cite{Gopalan2013}, adding a number of additional features important for capturing shopping behavior.
-It also extends the Time Travel Factorization Model (TTFM) introduced in \cite{Athey2018}.
-A core difference is that while the TTFM model predicted choice of restaurant conditional on the choice to go out to eat, whereas in this paper we wish to predict the unconditional purchase probabilities for each product, since this is critical for the stores ability to make pricing decisions. \footnote{We predict whether or not the shopper will make a purchase from each product category and if so, which product will she choose.
-These predictions are conditional on the shopper's decision to visit the store, which we do not model.} In the grocery context, the typical purchase rates for any particular product are almost always less than 1\%, which makes the assumption of IIA problematic with respect to the outside good, especially if we are interested in cross price elasticities.
-If consumer purchases nothing from a category on 90\% of trips, then assuming IIA implies that any decrease in sales caused by a price increase will almost never cause a consumer to purchase a different product from the same category.
-Under this assumption, because granulated sugar is purchased relatively infrequently, a price increase for one brand of sugar will mostly cause consumers to buy no sugar at all, with very few consumers to substitute to a different brand.
 To address this concern, we introduce a structure similar to a nested logistic regression.
 This gives the model flexibility to fit the degree to which consumers substitute between different products within a product category rather than deciding to purchase nothing instead.
 In this particular application, we use a simple nesting structure with all of the products in a category in one nest and then a second nest with the outside good for the category.
-However the model can allow for other richer nesting structures, since it can be implemented via repeated runs of the same code used in the TTFM model.
-First a model is fit predicting choice of UPC conditional on the purchase of a product from the UPC's category.
+However, a similar approach could be used to allow for other more complex nesting structures, since it can be implemented via repeated runs of the same code used in the TTFM model.
+First, a model is trained to predict each customer's choice of product conditional on the purchase of something from the product's category.
 The results of this model are aggregated to calculate a user-category specific ``inclusive value'' term, which is used as an input into a second run that predicts from which categories each user will make purchases.
+With a more complex nesting structure, a similar process could be repeated in a bottoms up fashion, with a separate run of the model for each nest, the outputs of which can be aggregated up to use as inputs for the nests above it.
+While this multistage process is statistically inefficient relative to simultaneous estimation of the full model, it does substantially reduce the complexity and custom coding required for the computationally intensive portion of the estimation. \footnote{\citet{Train2009} section 4.2.4 provides a nice overview of the sequential estimation approach in the context of the traditional nested logit model.}